orcas-elite/Microservice-Fault-Injection/JInjectProxy/README.md

 ## Connection to Master

-Proxy tries to send a hello message to [master-url] with a json containing its ID and UUID.
+Proxy tries to send a hello message to [master-url] containint the JSON status message.
-{ "proxyId": "ProxyForDatabase", "proxyUuid: "UUID" }

 ## Metrics